Another ‘high-altitude airborne object’ shot down over Canada, Trudeau confirms

 The binational organisation protecting US and Canadian airspace has shot down another “high-altitude airborne object” over northern Canada, one day after another similar object was observed near Alaskan waters, and a week after the US military brought down a suspected Chinese surveillance balloon off the South Carolina coast.

-An American F-22 Rator fighter jet shot down the object on Saturday, according to Candadian Prime Minister Justin Trudeau.
+An American F-22 Raptor fighter jet shot down the object on Saturday, according to Canadian Prime Minister Justin Trudeau.

 “I ordered the take down of an unidentified object that violated Canadian airspace,” he announced. “[North American Aerospace Defense Command] shot down the object over the Yukon.
 Canadian and US aircraft were scrambled, and a US F-22 successfully fired at the object.”